CBIIT/bento-backend-core/YAML_CONFIGURATION.md

 ## Introduction
 The codeless Yaml configuration is a tool to implement Open-search APIs without writing Java code in Bento Backend.

+## TODO write detailed description of pre-requisite prior to YAML Configuration Guide
 ## Pre-requisite
+## TODO write detailed instruction for the connection between cypher_query and Yaml properties
 Open-search Yaml scheme in Data-Loader
 This is to explain for an Open-search data schema exporting Neo4j data into Open-search